Oakland Puzzle Company

 - Low dust

-- Puzzle pieces comes in reusable and resealable bag
+- Puzzle pieces are packaged in a reusable, resealable bag for easy storage

-- Sturdy and giftable box featuring the original artwork
+- Sustainably sourced, 10” x 9” x 2” giftable box showcasing the original artwork

-- Chipboard is made from recycled materials and inks are soy-based
+- Eco-friendly materials: chipboard made from recycled content and printed with soy-based inks

 Why You’ll Love It

-- A perfect gift for fans of Rainbow Grocery Cooperative and San Francisco locals
+- A thoughtful gift for Rainbow Grocery fans and San Francisco locals

-- Pieces have a snug fit and can be moved together
+- Precision-cut pieces offer a tight, satisfying fit and can be moved in sections

 About the Puzzle